The Circular Economy

 A much more complex and realistic approach to understanding our lives and the systems in which we live is urgently required.
 We must adopt an ecological stance vis-à-vis where we find ourselves.
 "Ecological" referring not just to the planet, but to "the set of relationships existing between any complex system and its surroundings or environment" — That is, to all the systems in which we live.

-The Circular Economy is a vision developed out of an ecological stance.
-Adopted by many transnational organizations and governments and especially championed in Europe, this understanding seeks to align human activities with both the reality of limited resources, and the fact that our activities always affect all the systems in which we are embedded.
-Proponents of the Circular Economy seek to rethink and retool the way we do business, and the way we relate with the resources we consume in the largest sense.
+The Circular Economy is a vision for business developed out of an ecological stance.
+Adopted by many transnational organizations and governments and especially championed in Europe, this understanding seeks to align business activities with both the reality of limited resources, and the fact that our activities always affect all the systems in which we are embedded.

 The Ellen MacArthur Foundation is a standard bearer for this vision.